charliezye/charlie-vault/Work/Job Search/B&D Job.md

 ###### Vision I Present to You

-Overall, vision is to provide a secure, scalable, efficient, and comprehensive product that satisfies customer needs and
+Overall, vision is to provide a secure, scalable, efficient, and comprehensive product that satisfies customer needs and meets management expectations.

 Not to give it all away, but: